hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

-More details can be found in the [What’s New in Spring Security 4.1](http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#new) chapter of Spring Secuirty documentation.
+More details can be found in the [What’s New in Spring Security 4.1](http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#new) chapter of Spring Security documentation.

 ##Hibernate 5.2